 Caitlin Mumme

-OCCUPATIONAL THERAPIST | PSYCHOSOCIAL THERAPIST
+SENIOR OCCUPATIONAL THERAPIST | TEAM LEADER | PSYCHOSOCIAL LEAD

 -

-Adolescent + Adult Clients
+Teenagers + Adult Clients (up to 60 years)

-Aids + Equipment Prescription
+Aids + Equipment Prescription (including sensory supports)

-Minor Home Modifications
+Minor Home Modifications + Environmental Supports

-Falls Prevention + Planning
+Falls Prevention + Safety Planning

-Routine Development
+Routine Development + Habit Formation

 Sleep Hygiene + Fatigue Management

-Skill Development for Everyday Activities
+Skill Development for Activities of Daily Living and Independence

-Goal Development + Planning + Ongoing Monitoring
+Goal Setting, Therapy Planning + Outcome Monitoring

 -